The Learning Journey

 In order to enhance our children’s learning we also plan a wide variety of trips and visits that are linked to our curriculum subjects, which we hope bring our curriculum alive.
 These involve anything from a walk around the local community to a visit to a place further away.
 Visitors are very welcome to talk about their experiences and knowledge; we have even been visited by our local cabinet minister!

-Visits have included visits to Roves Farm, Cirencester Cotswold Wildlife Park, We the Curious at Bristol and theatre and museum trips to London.
+We have also experienced trips to Roves Farm, Cirencester Cotswold Wildlife Park, We the Curious at Bristol and theatre and museum trips to London.